 We particularly use a a variety of techniques that employ high-throughput sequencing technologies (HTS).
-These approaches allow us to interrogate thousands of loci across the entire genome (including nuclear SNPs and complete mitogenomes) to elucidate critical neutral and adaptive processes, and/or reliably quantify fewer markers across thousands of samples (e.g., for individual genotyping or species barcoding).
-These tools build on previous genetic markers, such as mtDNA control region and nuclear microsatellites, to offer powerful approaches to address knowledge gaps in animal conservation through identifying significant population units to conserve, estimating critical demographic rates, and conducting population assignment of unknown individuals.
+These approaches allow us to interrogate thousands of loci across the entire genome (including nuclear SNPs and mitogenomes) to investigate critical neutral and adaptive processes, and/or reliably quantify fewer markers across thousands of samples (e.g., for individual genotyping or species barcoding).
+These tools build on previous markers to offer powerful approaches to address knowledge gaps in animal conservation through identifying significant population units to conserve, estimating critical demographic rates, and population assignment of unknown individuals.

-Seven species of sea turtles inhabit the world’s oceans.
-In addition to being iconic marine species, sea turtles are fascinating for a long list of ecological, evolutionary, and physiological reasons.
-Unfortunately, human activities have negative impacts on these animals, and many sea turtle populations are greatly below historical levels and/or still declining.
+In addition to being iconic marine species, sea turtles are fascinating for many ecological, evolutionary, and physiological reasons.
+Unfortunately, human activities have negative impacts on these animals, and many populations are greatly reduced below historical levels and/or still declining.
 However, science and conservation efforts are helping to identify and address these problems, ultimately working to restore and protect these species.
-At NOAA Southwest Fisheries Science Center, we have developed HTS methods for rapid genotyping across marine turtle species (including RAD-Seq & Rapture, other targeted capture, and highly multiplexed PCR-HTS approaches).
-In addition to refining our understanding of fine-scale population structure and connectivity, we can use these tools for a variety of genotyping applications, such as assessing mating systems, determining vital rates via genetic mark-recapture, and conducting genetic stock assignment.
+In collaboration with NOAA Pacific Islands and Southwest Fisheries Science Centers, we are developing HTS methods for rapid sea turtle genotyping.
+In addition to refining our understanding of fine-scale population structure and connectivity, these tools can be used for a variety of genotyping applications, such as assessing climate change impacts, determining vital rates via genetic mark-recapture, and conducting genetic stock assignment.

-habitat restoration impacts on anadromous fish population connectivity
+habitat restoration impacts on anadromous river herring connectivity

 Want to learn more about river herring?
 Check out this NFWF video to learn just how incredible they are!